EXPLORE OUR WORK

 California VPP Study Summary

 California needs new low-cost generation capacity.
 Virtual power plants can help.
 A GROWING PROBLEM California has narrowly avoided significant blackouts due to shortages in power supply on multiple occasions over the past few years.
-Factors contributing to this challenge include increasingly extreme weather events, dependence...
+Factors contributing to this challenge include increasingly extreme weather events, dependence on intermittent forms of generation, reduced flexibility of hydro systems, and reduced availability of imports from...

 View/Download